App State student claims Miss North Carolina title

-BOONE — Carli Batson, a rising senior studying at Appalachian State University, was crowned this year’s Miss North Carolina on June 26.
+Carli Batson, a rising senior studying at Appalachian State University, was crowned the Miss North Carolina on June 26.

 Her journey to Miss NC began in 2017, when she competed in the Azalea Festival Princess Pageant in her hometown of Wilmington.
-Batson competed in several other competitions throughout North Carolina, winning the Miss Cleveland in 2020 to earn a spot on the Miss North Carolina stage.
+Batson competed in several other competitions, throughout North Carolina, winning the Miss Cleveland in 2020 and earning her a spot on the Miss North Carolina stage.

 “I remember feeling weird because I hadn’t been around that many people in so long,” she said.

-Batson took home $22,000, which will all go toward her undergraduate education expenses at Appalachian State, she said.
+Batson took home $22,000, which will all go toward undergraduate education at Appalachian State, she said.

 “The Miss North Carolina organization allowed me to keep performing, while also earning money for college,” she said.

-Without the cash consideration, Carli Batson said she would have become a fresh college graduate saddled with debt.
+Without this money, Carli Batson said she would’ve emerged a fresh college graduate saddled with debt.

-“It would have been heartbreaking to my husband and I, as parents,” Carli’s mother, Lisa Batson said.
+“It would’ve been heartbreaking to my husband and I, as parents,” Carli’s mom, Lisa Batson, said.

 In high school, faculty would emphasize the scholarship opportunities available to athletes and high-performing academics, but few mentioned financial assistance that is available through the arts, Carli said.